-- (a) The regulations of the Special Flood Hazard Areas herein set forth are intended to protect areas of designated Floodplains subject to and necessary for regulating flood waters and to permit and encourage the retention of open-land uses which will be so located and designed as to constitute a harmonious and appropriate part of the physical development of the City as provided in the comprehensive plans as such are adopted and amended from time to time. - (b) The specific intent in establishing Special Flood Hazard Areas composed of floodways and flood fringe areas includes the following: - To control uses such as fill dumping, storage of materials, structures, buildings and any other works which, acting alone or in combination with other existing or future uses, would cause damaging flood heights and velocities by obstructing flows and reducing floodplain storage; - 2.
-To protect human life and health; - 3.
+- (a) The regulations of the special flood hazard areas herein set forth are intended to protect areas of designated floodplains subject to and necessary for regulating flood waters and to permit and encourage the retention of open-land uses which will be so located and designed as to constitute a harmonious and appropriate part of the physical development of the city as provided in the comprehensive plans as such are adopted and amended from time to time. - (b) The specific intent in establishing special flood hazard areas composed of floodways and flood fringe areas includes the following: - 1.
+To control uses such as fill dumping, storage of materials, structures, buildings and any other works which, acting alone or in combination with other existing or future uses, would cause damaging flood heights and velocities by obstructing flows and reducing floodplain storage; - To protect human life and health; - 3.
 To minimize the expenditure of public money for costly flood-control projects; - 4.
 To minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public; - 5.
-To permit certain uses which can be appropriately located in flood hazard areas and to assure such permitted uses will not impede the flow of flood waters or otherwise cause danger to life and property at or above or below their locations along the floodways;

-- 6. To minimize prolonged business interruptions; - 7.
+To permit certain uses which can be appropriately located in flood hazard areas and to assure such permitted uses will not impede the flow of flood waters or otherwise cause danger to life and property at or above or below their locations along the floodways: - To minimize prolonged business interruptions; - 7.
 To protect existing drainage courses that carry abnormal flows of storm water in periods of heavy precipitations; - 8.
-To minimize damage to public facilities and utilities, such as water and gas mains, electric, telephone and sewer lines and streets and bridges located in Floodplains; - 9.
-To meet the needs of the streams to carry flood waters and protect the creek channels and Floodplains from Encroachment so that flood heights and flood damage will not be increased: - 10.
-To inform existing and potential property owners that property is in a Special Flood Hazard Area as well as the associated flood risks and development restrictions; - 11.
-To minimize future flood losses by depicting Community Flood Fringe Areas on the Flood Insurance Rate Maps and, - 12.
-To help maintain a stable tax base by providing for the sound use and development of flood prone areas - (c) This ordinance is intended to permit only that Development within the Floodplain which is appropriate in light of the probability of flood damage and presents a reasonable social and economic use of land in relation to the hazards involved.
-The regulations hereinafter set forth shall apply to all property located within the Special Flood Hazard Area as shown on the Flood Insurance Rate Maps (FIRM) including FEMA and/or locally approved revisions to data shown on the FIRMs.
+To minimize damage to public facilities and utilities, such as water and gas mains, electric, telephone and sewer lines and streets and bridges located in floodplains; - 9.
+To meet the needs of the streams to carry flood waters and protect the creek channels and floodplains from encroachment so that flood heights and flood damage will not be increased; - To inform existing and potential property owners that property is in a special flood hazard area as well as the associated flood risks and development restrictions; - 11.
+To minimize future flood losses by depicting community flood fringe areas on the flood insurance rate maps; and - 12.
+To help maintain a stable tax base by providing for the sound use and development of flood prone areas.

+(c) This chapter is intended to permit only that development within the floodplain which is appropriate in light of the probability of flood damage and presents a reasonable social and economic use of land in relation to the hazards involved.
+The regulations hereinafter set forth shall apply to all property located within the special flood hazard area as shown on the flood insurance rate maps (FIRM) including FEMA and/or locally approved revisions to data shown on the FIRMs.
 It is the intent that these regulations combine with and coordinate with the zoning ordinance regulations for the zoning district in which such property is located.
-Any use not permitted by the zoning regulations shall not be permitted in the Special Flood Hazard Area, and any use permitted by the zoning regulations shall be permitted in these districts only upon meeting conditions and requirements as prescribed in this ordinance.
+Any use not permitted by the zoning regulations shall not be permitted in the special flood hazard area, and any use permitted by the zoning regulations shall be permitted in these districts only upon meeting conditions and requirements as prescribed in this chapter.